 The summer is just about over and the harvesting has been taking place for a fair few months.
 I have been getting courgettes, tomatoes, cucumbers, beans, for a while now and they are beginning to show signs of either blight or are getting stringy.
 With children back in school and the weather a bit dodgy I have taken it upon myself to be the chutney queen this year, trying out lots of different recipes and phoning up friends to ask how they did a particular recipe.

-Jobs to do: 1.
-Harvest all you can, if you have too many beans, you can par boil them then freeze them.
+1. Harvest all you can, if you have too many beans, you can par boil them then freeze them.
 As for the tomatoes and courgettes I usually make a ratatouille and then bottle them as a winter vegetable.

 2. Of course do the odd bit of weeding, but in the vegetable patch I would just enjoy the crops to the end.